DigitalPublishingToolkit/Money-Lab-Reader/docs/1_1-Hart_Keith.md

 the nation-state.
-The era of national monopoly currencies is very recent (from the 1850s); it took the United States, for example, half a century to secure an uncontested monopoly for its ‘greenbacks’; and ‘all-purpose money’ has been breaking up for four decades now, since the dollar left gold.
+The era of national monopoly currencies is very recent (from the 1850s); it took the United States, for example, half a century to secure an uncontested monopoly for its ‘greenbacks’; and ‘all-purpose money’ has been breaking up for four decades now, since the Dollar left gold.

 Since the end of the Bretton Woods system of fixed parity exchange rates, world economy has reverted to the plural pattern of competing currencies that was normal before central banks learned how to control national economies in the late 19th century.
-One aspect of the present crisis is that the international rule system imposed after the Second World War was subverted by the creation of an offshore banking system which brought the informal economy to the heart of global finance.[^7] The separation of functions between different types of monetary instruments was also crucial to money’s great escape from the rules of
+One aspect of the present crisis is that the international rule system imposed after World War II was subverted by the creation of an offshore banking system which brought the informal economy to the heart of global finance.[^7] The separation of functions between different types of monetary instruments was also crucial to money’s great escape from the rules of